b0wmz1337/redditbots/virtualstockmarket/README.md

 Users can buy or sell shares by commenting either `BUY SOMETHING AMOUNT` or `SELL SOMETHING AMOUNT`, `SOMETHING` being the three letter code for the stock.
 Users can also get their current shares by PMing the bot `LIST`.
 Users start out with 1000 credits for buying shares.
-Stock codes and their individual values are specified in the same sticky.
+Stock codes and their values are specified on the wiki page `prices`.
 Example sticky at the bottom.

 Users' shares and their credit balance are stored in the wiki pages `shares` and `credit` in JSON.